 While the list of services Medicare covers has grown over the half-century since Congress passed legislation creating the program, some forms of care still fall outside the program’s umbrella.

 Even when Medicare does pay, it does not always pay 100 percent of the bill.
 Along with deductibles and copayments, a patient could be responsible for about 20 percent of a medical bill in some cases.

 To put it into context, 20 percent of a $200,000 hospital bill would be $40,000 — still a significant bill, especially when you’re retired.

 To cover their portion of a large medical bill, or to pay for services Medicare doesn’t cover, Medicare enrollees need another source of coverage.

 - Paying Out of Pocket: If patients have the savings to cover copays, deductibles, and services like vision, hearing, or dental, they may choose to pay out of pocket for some of these services, especially if they plan to stick to preventive care.

 - Using Medicare Advantage: Private insurers offer Medicare Advantage Plans in conjunction with the federal government.
 These plans must cover everything Medicare would cover (except Part D prescription coverage).
 These plans can also add dental, vision, and other similar coverages.

-- Buying Supplemental Coverage: Medicare enrollees can buy supplemental coverage specifically to fill the gaps in coverage Medicare leaves open.
+- Buying Supplemental Coverage: Medicare enrollees can purchasesupplemental coverage specifically to fill the gaps in coverage Medicare leaves open.

 - Using Existing Insurance: Others can keep their existing health insurance policies either through their employers or through their retirement benefits.
 Using Medicare and private insurance in tandem can often cover most, if not all, necessary expenses.